christopheSeeka/cov-stats/README.md

 # cov-stats

-This web application was developped with educational purpose in mind to demonstrate how easy it is to develop a web app integrating Waves Blockchain.

-It allows anyone to set up a web page to track COVID-19 case in a city, region, company or anything in a publicly transparent and immutable way.

 You can deploy your own version by following the described steps here or simply use it with our online version at https://cov-stats.sign-web.app

 ## Installation